INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 ## Software implementation

-Petalinux is a simple Linux distribution which allows to run an embedded Linux operating system on the CPU.
+Petalinux is a simple Linux distribution which allows to run an embedded Linux operating system on the CPU part of the FPGA-SoC chip.
 The original board support package (.bsp) and demos are from [Digilent](https://reference.digilentinc.com/reference/software/petalinux/start) and require Petalinux 2017.4 installed on a Linux operating system.
 The present project works with Vivado and Petalinux 2020.1 on Ubuntu 20.04 LTS[^1].
 For the installation of Petalinux 2020.1 please consult the [Petalinux Tools guide from Xilinx](https://docs.xilinx.com/v/u/2020.1-English/ug1144-petalinux-tools-reference-guide).
-More condensed information (probably not anymore fully up-to-date) can be obtained also from the [Cora-Z7-07S Petalinux BSP Project from Digilent](https://github.com/Digilent/Petalinux-Cora-Z7-07S/blob/master/README.md).
+More condensed information (maybe not fully up-to-date) can be obtained from [Cora-Z7-07S Petalinux BSP Project from Digilent](https://github.com/Digilent/Petalinux-Cora-Z7-07S/blob/master/README.md).
 The guides use the recommended installation folder /opt/pkg/petalinux[^2].

 ### Generate Project

-We are still following the guide from before, but instead of using the Digilent bsp (which was the original bsp of my project), we use our project bsp (Petalinux-Cora-Z7-yy-20xx.x-0.bsp for your board with yy="10" or "07S") which you copy onto your computer, open a console and cd to a folder where you want the project to be located and create the project:
+From the [Petalinux directiory](/firmware-source/2020.1/Petalinux) copy the file ExpCtrl-Cora-Z7-yy-v1.4_zzzz.bsp for your board (yy="10" or "07S" and zzzz=release date), open a console and cd to a folder where you want the project to be located and create the project:

-    cd path-to-folder-where-new-project-should-be-created
+    cd <path-to-folder-where-new-project-should-be-created>
-    source path-to-petalinux-installation-folder/settings.sh
+    source <path-to-petalinux-installation-folder>/settings.sh
-    petalinux-create -t project -s path/Petalinux-Cora-Z7-yy-20xx.x-x.bsp
+    petalinux-create -t project -s <path to bsp file>/ExpCtrl-Cora-Z7-yy-v1.4_zzzz.bsp

 ### Using the pre-built images